Polish hussars: History

 Entrance of winged Polish hussar delegates in La Rochelle, France, in 1573, following the Siege of La Rochelle (1572–1573) and their offering of the Polish throne to the Duke of Anjou.

 The etymology of the word hussar stems from the Serbian word gusar meaning "wanderer/brawler".
 Hussars originated in mercenary units of exiled Serbian warriors from Hungary.
 Mercenary lancers of Serb origin, known as the Rascians, were frequently hired to counter Ottoman sipahi and deli cavalry.
 In the 15th century, the hussars based on those of Matthias Corvinus were adopted by some European armies to provide light, expendable cavalry units.

-The oldest reference of hussars in Polish records dates to the year 1500, when the Rascians were employed by Grand Treasurer Andrzej Kościelecki to serve under the banner of the royal household.
+The oldest reference to hussars in Polish records dates to the year 1500, when the Rascians were employed by Grand Treasurer Andrzej Kościelecki to serve under the banner of the royal household.
 However, it is possible that they were in service much earlier and their contribution was not well-documented.
 As the Ottoman raids on the southeastern frontier intensified, the so-called Rascian Reform (1500–1501) during the reign of John I Albert solidified the role of an early hussar in Polish ranks.

 The first hussar formation was established by the decree of the Sejm (Polish parliament) in 1503, which hired three Hungarian banners.
 Soon, recruitment also began among the Poles.
 Being far more expendable than the heavily armoured lancers of the Renaissance, the Serbo-Hungarian hussars played a fairly minor role in the Polish Crown victories during the early 16th century, exemplified by the victories at Orsha (1514) and Obertyn (1531).
 During the so-called "transition period" of the mid-16th-century, heavy hussars largely replaced armoured lancers riding armoured horses, in the Polish Obrona Potoczna cavalry forces serving on the southern frontier.

 Reconstruction using 17th-century armour, Polish Army Museum.

 The true winged hussar arrived with the reforms of the King of Poland and Grand Duke of Lithuania Stephen Bathory in the 1570s and was later led by the King John III Sobieski.
 The hussars became the elite cavalry, and were a branch of cavalry in the Polish army from the 1570s until 1776 when their duties and traditions were passed on to the uhlans by a parliamentary decree.
 Most hussars were recruited from the wealthier Polish nobility (szlachta).
 Each hussar towarzysz ("companion") raised his own poczet or lance/retinue.
 Several retinues were combined to form a hussar banner or company (chorągiew husarska).